-Take the next step and download our Referral Form, available for individuals or health care providers to fill out.
+Take the next step and download our Intake Form, available for individuals or health care providers to fill out.
 Once complete, please send to:

 40 East Adams St., Suite 210 | Jacksonville, FL 32202

-If you are a health care provider and would like to learn more about the Diabetes Prevention Program, our Advocacy Committee, or how to receive materials for your practice, please contact Lisa Peacock for more information.
+If you are a health care provider and would like to learn more about the Diabetes Prevention Program, our Advocacy Committee, or how to receive materials for your practice, please contact Kristy Cook for more information.